Frequently Asked Questions

 How many children will be in each section?

 Initially we start with 12-15 young people, with a maximum of 18 for Beavers and 24 for Cubs, as the team becomes more experienced.
-This is due to the size of the hall.
+This is due to the size of the premises where our meetings are held.
 Scouts hope to start with 15 and eventually expand to 25.

 Is there space for my child?

 We can only accommodate a limited number of young people in each section for safety reasons.
-We already have many more children waiting for a place than we will have space for.
-You are welcome to put down your child’s name on the waiting list.
+Nevertheless, depending on the section, we may have an available place for your child already now, so you are welcome to put down your child’s name on the waiting list.
 The best way to help your child get a place is to take a role in one of the sections or parents committee.
 As time passes and more leaders join, we would aim to open additional sections to accommodate more young people.

 Who gets priority for spaces?